bio2kg/bio2kg-registry/README.md

 It deploys:

-* An ElasticSearch instance with a nginx proxy to allow anyone to access the `/_search` endpoint, but prevents editing, configuration defined in the `elasticsearch` folder
+* An ElasticSearch instance with a nginx proxy to allow anyone to access the `/_search` endpoint, but prevents editing, configuration defined in the `elasticsearch` folder on http://localhost:9200
-* A NodeJS server using Searchkit and Express defined in the `server` folder
+* A NodeJS server using Searchkit and Express defined in the `server` folder on http://localhost:4000
   * SearchKit Apollo GraphQL endpoint serving data from ElasticSearch on `/graphql`
   * Sofa API to publish an OpenAPI endpoint based on the GraphQL endpoint
     * API on `/api`